 I do not give incompletes except in cases of legitimate documentable emergencies communicated in advance.
-WU grades are only given if you stop attending before you submit any gradable work and neglect to officially withdraw.
+A grade of WU will be given to students who completely disappear from the class prior to submitting graded work and neglect to withdraw from the course.
+This includes the final paper and presentation.

 All assignments are already posted on Blackboard with due dates.
-There are a few weeks when we do not meet due to college-wide schedule changes, and two when we may meet virtually.
+There is one week when we do not meet due to college-wide schedule changes.
 Make sure you keep track of the schedule.